mlabuda2/nf-tower-docs/docs/faqs.md

 ### Common Errors

+**<p data-question>Q: After following the log-in link my screen is frozen at `/auth?success=true`?**</p>

+Starting with v22.1, Tower Enterprise implements stricter cookie security by default and will only send an auth cookie if the client is connected via HTTPS.
+The lack of an auth token will cause HTTP-only log-in attempts to fail (thereby causing the frozen screen).

+To remediate this problem, set the following environment variable `TOWER_ENABLE_UNSAFE_MODE=true`.

 **<p data-question>Q: "Unknown pipeline repository or missing credentials" error when pulling from a public Github repository?**</p>

 Github imposes [rate limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) on repository pulls (including public repositories), where unauthenticated requests are capped at 60 requests/hour and authenticated requests are capped at 5000/hour.
 Tower users tend to encounter this error due to the 60 request/hour cap.